jakatz87/Final_Group_Project/README.md

 ### Project Outline
 #### Provisional Outline
 1. Collect Weather Data
-    a.Use the OpenWeatherMap API to request the current weather data from each unique city in each list.
+   --* Use the OpenWeatherMap API to request the current weather data from each unique city in each list.
-    b.
-Parse the JSON data from the API request.
+   --* Parse the JSON data from the API request.
-    c.
-Collect the following data from the JSON file and add it to a DataFrame:
+   --*Collect the following data from the JSON file and add it to a DataFrame:
-       1c.
    City, country, and date
-       2c.
    Latitude and longitude
-       3c.
    Maximum temperature
-       4c.
    Humidity
-       5c.
    Cloudiness
-       6c.
    Wind speed

 2. Exploratory Analysis with Visualization
 •	Create scatter plots of the weather data for the following comparisons: